 Art Department Opportunities and Special Projects

-The Rockville/Germantown Art Department offers the following scholarships for art students.
-Each spring, all students are invited to submit applications for a competitive portfolio review process.
+The Rockville/Germantown Art Department offers scholarships for art students.
+Each spring, students are invited to submit applications for a competitive portfolio review process.
 Awards are applied to tuition (for credit enrollment only), and any remaining funds may be used for supplies at MC Campus Stores.
 Scholarship awards can be credited for one semester in the following fiscal cycle: Summer 2, Fall, Spring, and Summer 1, unless otherwise noted.
 Individual award amounts range from approximately $500 to $1,500.
 Awards are contingent on available funds.

 Donations to the Art Department Scholarship Fund are greatly appreciated.
 They should be made payable to the Montgomery College Foundation and state "Rockville/Germantown Art Department Scholarship Fund" on the memo line.
 The Montgomery College Foundation, Inc., is a registered, nonprofit charitable organization with IRS 501 (c)(3) tax-deductible status.